jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 ## pre_spawn_start and post_spawn_stop hooks

-Authenticators uses two hooks, [pre_spawn_start(user, spawner)][] and [post_spawn_stop(user, spawner)][] to add pass additional state information between the authenticator and a spawner.
-These hooks are typically used auth-related startup, i.e. opening a PAM session, and auth-related cleanup, i.e. closing a PAM session.
+Authenticators uses two hooks, [pre_spawn_start(user, spawner)][] and [post_spawn_stop(user, spawner)][] to pass additional state information between the authenticator and a spawner.
+These hooks are typically used for auth-related startup, i.e. opening a PAM session, and auth-related cleanup, i.e. closing a PAM session.